luslab/oz-bulk-rnaseq/H. Differential Expression.md

 All these tools require a similar input = a matrix of counts: columns represent different samples; rows represent different genes; and the integers populating the matrix represent the counts of reads (if single end) or fragments (if paired end).

-Raphaelle does this all using Rstudio
+Raphaelle does this using Rstudio using the SVD_analysis.Rmd markdown.

 # Load Counts dataset into R